daniel-dpq/TangleDiff/README.md

 conda activate tanglediff
 ```

+Then run `pip install --no-deps timm==0.9.12` to install timm without its dependencies.

 Code organization:
 * `train.py` - the main script to train the model.
 * `sample.py` - the main script to sample entangled sequences.